 The Technology and Operations Committee meets at least quarterly to oversee the Company's technology and operations strategy, significant investments in support of such strategy, and risks arising from technology and operations, including information security, fraud, vendor, data protection and privacy, business continuity and resilience and cybersecurity risks.
 This includes working with management to determine and assess the Company's philosophy and strategy towards technology and operations.
 Management is responsible for the day-to-day management of technology and operations under the direction of the Chief Operating Officer ("COO"), Chief Information Officer ("CIO"), Chief Technology Officer ("CTO") and the IT Department.
+The Compensation Committee receives quarterly reports from the Global Head of Human Resources on the Company's diversity, equity and inclusion efforts within the U.S. and globally.

+and the Chief Risk Officer also communicate as warranted during the interim period between the Risk Committee meetings.
+The Risk Committee reviews the Company's most significant risks and whether management, including the Risk Department, is responding consistently within the Company's overall risk management and mitigation strategy.
+The members of the Risk Committee during the 2023 fiscal year were: Scott Branch (Chairman), Diane Cooper, John Fowler and Dhamu Thamodaran.
+The Risk Committee met four times during the 2023 fiscal year.

 Management and the COO, CIO and CTO report regularly to the Technology and Operations Committee on current and emerging strategies and trends, the Company's approach to technology and operations, and developments with respect to cybersecurity events and risks.
 This Committee also works with the CIO in monitoring the Company's cybersecurity roadmap.
-The members of the Technology and Operations Committee during the 2022 fiscal year were: Annabelle Bexiga (Chairman), Diane Cooper, Dhamu Thamodaran (following his appointment to the Technology and Operations Committee in March 2022) and Steven Kass (prior to March 2022).
-The Technology and Operations Committee met four times during the 2022 fiscal year.
+The members of the Technology and Operations Committee during the 2023 fiscal year were: Annabelle Bexiga (Chairman), Diane Cooper and Dhamu Thamodaran.
+The Technology and Operations Committee met four times during the 2023 fiscal year.